What is Memorial Jewelry?

 There are a wide range of metals and gemstones used in memorial jewelry.

-Most of the memorial jewelry out there today isn’t made to be on par with luxury jewelry.
+Most of the memorial jewelry available today isn’t made to be on par with luxury jewelry.
 Those pieces typically don’t have any set gemstones and are made from either stainless steel, sterling silver, or copper.

 Lee Alexander & Co only uses Platinum, 18K Yellow Gold, 18K White Gold, and 18K Rose Gold for our memorial jewelry.
-Not all of our pieces include a gemstone, but most of them do.
+Not all of our pieces include a gemstone, but most do.

 Is there diamond memorial jewelry?